pureprofile/pureprofile-sdk-ios/README.md

 ## Project setup

 ### Prerequisites
-In order to use the framework in your app you must have Xcode 11.0 with Swift 5.1 or later installed on your system.
+In order to use the framework in your app you must have Xcode 12.0 or later installed on your system.
 For the latest versions of Xcode, please visit [Apple’s iOS Dev Center](https://developer.apple.com/download/).

 ### Run time requirements